Collabwriting/Truthchain/README.md

 Truthchain is an open-source project dedicated to combating misinformation and promoting truth in an increasingly digital and interconnected world.

-By harnessing the power of blockchain technology, data validators, and user contributions, Truthchain aims to create a decentralized platform where users can collect, verify, and store data, ensuring its authenticity and credibility.
+By harnessing the power of blockchain technology, data verifiers, and user contributions, Truthchain aims to create a decentralized platform where users can collect, verify, and store data, ensuring its authenticity and credibility.
 This will bring to the forefront quality information, with reputable sources, as a way to build on shared knowledge and individual insights.

 ## Key Features
 **Data Collection**: Users can collect data from various online sources, such as news articles, social media posts, or websites, and submit it to Truthchain for verification.

-**Data Verification**: Truthchain implements data verification by creating interfaces to other services, known as Data Validators, that can verify the submitted data.
-These Data Validators employ various techniques to assess the accuracy and credibility of the information.
+**Data Verification**: Truthchain implements data verification by creating interfaces to other services, known as Data Verifiers, that can verify the submitted data.
+These Data Verifiers employ various techniques to assess the accuracy and credibility of the information.

 **Digital Signatures**: Every piece of data that goes through Truthchain is digitally signed by the user who collected it.
 These digital signatures serve as proof of the data's origin and integrity.